 We strongly suggest that you always proceed with great caution when handling email to perform mystery shopping, surveys or similar offers.

-The Sentry Marketing Group never sends checks or contacts prospective shoppers in the manner in which these email are written.
+The Sentry Marketing Group never sends checks or contacts prospective shoppers in the manner in which these emails are written.
 Legitimate mystery shopping assignments are only sent to registered shoppers or posted to known shopper websites.
-Prospective shoppers are directed to our website to compete our registration process.
+Prospective shoppers are directed to our website to complete our registration process.
 Your information is never requested via email.
 The security of our shopper’s data is very important to us.
-We have recently added SSL encryption to our Prophet website to protect all of the data that is contained in that website.
+All websites containing shopper data are protected with SSL encryption.